avnk-342/football_match_analyzer/README.md

 Use the Jupyter notebooks in development_and_analysis/ for further analysis.

 ## File Descriptions
-main.py: Entry point for the pipeline. prediction.py: Handles predictions using the trained model. team_assignment/team_assigner.py: Implements team assignment logic. tracking/tracker.py: Contains object tracking logic.
+main.py: Entry point for the pipeline.\n
+prediction.py: Handles predictions using the trained model. team_assignment/team_assigner.py: Implements team assignment logic. tracking/tracker.py: Contains object tracking logic.